darrylmorley/lightspeed-retail-sdk/README.md

 A JavaScript SDK for interacting with the Lightspeed Retail API.
 This SDK provides a convenient way to access Lightspeed Retail's functionalities, including customer, item, order management, and more.

-**Current Version: 3.0.2** - Updated with new OAuth system support and enhanced token management.
+**Current Version: 3.1.1** - Updated with secure encrypted token storage using Node.js crypto.

 ## 🚨 Important Update - New OAuth System